bdwyertech/chef-gitlabci/README.md

 GitLab CI Cookbook
 ===============

-Chef to install GitLab CI.
+Chef to install GitLab CI on CentOS 6.5

-* GitLab CI: 4.0.0
+* GitLab CI: 4-2-stable
-* GitLab CI Runner: 4.0.0
+* GitLab CI Runner: IN PROGRESS

-This cookbook is inspired by the excellent [Gitlab Cookbook](https://github.com/ogom/cookbook-gitlab) from oogm and is developed to work well with this cookbook.
-It will work with others, too.
-For security reasons we decided to use docker for all gitlab ci runner.
-This enables us to quickly create and destroy runner.
+This cookbook is a fork of Christoph Hartmann's original, intended for Ubuntu.
+I have adapted it for use in an RHEL environment.

-Warning: This cookbook is still in development. `gitlabci:server` with mysql is quite well testen.
-Postgre and runner deployment is still in early development.
+Warning: This cookbook is under development.
+It is being developed with Vagrant, VMware and CentOS.
+It will *probably* work in other RHEL 6.* based environments.

+* NOTES

 ## Requirements